cosmos/cosmos-sdk/docs/architecture/adr-065-store-v2.md

 #### Commitment

-Before ABCI++, specifically before `FinalizeBlock` was introduced, the flow of state commitment in BaseApp was defined by writes being written to the `RootMultiStore` and then a single Commit call on the `RootMultiStore` during the ABCI Commit method.
+Before ABCI 2.0, specifically before `FinalizeBlock` was introduced, the flow of state commitment in BaseApp was defined by writes being written to the `RootMultiStore` and then a single Commit call on the `RootMultiStore` during the ABCI Commit method.